 5. Related Activities for the Club

 Again, you must already assume your club is already in existence since that way you can be more precise of what it’s about so that you can come up with related activities the club can be facilitating.
-The activities must have major takeaways such as the development of life skills besides the obvious leadership and communication management skills like engaging with diverse groups of people and sensibility on touching on triggering topics.
+The activities must have major takeaways such as the development of life skills besides the obvious leadership and communication management plan skills like engaging with diverse groups of people and sensibility on touching on triggering topics.
 This way, the body responsible for going through your proposal can be convinced to give you an opportunity to expound more on your proposal.

 Club activities cannot be realized without the club budget.
 In your proposal, you can attach a budget proposal that you expect your club to function on.
 While this is optional, it helps your case if you have already budget where the budget money goes.